BJP announces names of 125 candidates for Maha Assembly polls; to contest in alliance with Shiv Sena

 "Those who wanted to switch sides, left before the election.
 Those elected (on NCP tickets) have people's faith in them and we are ready to sit in the opposition," he said.

-If the BJP agreed to the Sena's demand of sharing the chief minister's post on rotation and equal distribution of other ministerial berths, there will be no question of President's rule in the state, the NCP leader said.
+If the BJP agreed to the Sena's demand of sharing the chief minister's post on rotation and equal sharing of other ministerial berths, there will be no question of President's rule in the state, the NCP leader said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)